Chiltern Family Law Solicitors

 Nobody wins in the breakdown of a relationship.
 Fair solutions are rarely achieved without compromise by both parties.
 The people most likely to come through the breakdown of a relationship successfully are those who have been involved in reaching agreement together on the important issues.
 These agreements are also more likely to be adhered to than any Court Order.
 However, where compromise is not possible, solutions need to be found.
 Where Orders are not being followed, appropriate steps need to be taken to enforce them.

 A large proportion of family cases resolve without Court proceedings.
 However, every year around 500,000 vulnerable children and adults need to use the family justice system following family breakdown.

 Within family disputes it is important for financial issues and children issues to be kept separate.
 Children are not tools to be bargained with and anyone attempting to use them this way is likely to receive short shrift from the Courts.
 It is often the case that the interests of the children may blur with those of their parents.

 We are committed to developing and promoting best standards in the field of family law, as part of membership of Resolution.
 All Resolution members abide by a Code of Practice, which emphasises a constructive attitude to family problems and encourages constructive and cost-effective solutions that take into account the needs of the whole family and the best interests of any children.
-We are unable, however, to deal with cases requiring legal aid.

 Whether you have a domestic violence issue, are looking to resolve the issues arising from the breakdown of a relationship or seeking to address issues with regard to children, we can help.
 We are a firm of solicitors dealing with family matters in Buckinghamshire, Bedfordshire, Hertfordshire, Dorset, Devon, Somerset and Wiltshire.
 Chiltern Family Law is a trading style of Routh Clarke Solicitors.